Haxel0rd/haxel0rds/other/updaters/exchangy/README.md

-Not the full tool!
+Not the full tool!<br>
-For "Exchangy" go to https://github.com/Haxel0rd/haxel0rd/exchangy This file serves for exchangy db updates.
+For "Exchangy" go to https://github.com/Haxel0rd/haxel0rd/exchangy <br>
+This file serves for exchangy db updates. <br>